CharityLogic Software Service Agreement

 (iv) by either party if the other party: (i) becomes insolvent; (ii) becomes the subject of any proceeding under any bankruptcy, insolvency or liquidation law, whether domestic or foreign, and whether voluntary or involuntary, which is not resolved favorably to the subject party within ninety (90) days of commencement thereof; or (iii) becomes subject to property seizure under court order, court injunction or other court order which has a material adverse effect on its ability to perform hereunder; and

 (v) by either party if any modification, change or replacement of the original Third Party Components pursuant to Section 2(a)(iii) includes a material price increase with respect to the Service enabled by such Third Party Components or impairs Customer’s ability to utilize the Service in substantially the same manner as they were utilized prior to the modification, change or replacement, in the case of termination by Customer by providing written notice to CharityLogic within twenty (20) days after Customer’s receipt of notification of such material price increase or discovery of such impairment.
+If any modification to the terms and conditions of this Agreement made by CharityLogic pursuant to Section 2(a)(iii) due to a change in the terms of its agreement with a provider of the Third Party Components are material in nature, then Customer shall have the right to terminate this Agreement upon written notice to CharityLogic given within fourteen (14) days of the date of notice from CharityLogic of such modified terms.

 (i) If Customer’s Organization’s Account is terminated by Customer or by CharityLogic, CharityLogic may delete Customer’s Content from the Service.